Where Knowledge Collides: A Mechanistic Study of Intra-Memory Knowledge Conflict in Language Models: Causal Probing Intra-Memory Knowledge Conflict

 \subsection{Causal Tracing via Activation Patching}

-After identifying a component $c$ at layer $l$ that is strongly associated with conflicting information for a given attribute type $a$ (e.g., \emph{graduated university}) in $\ell'_{\text{mix}}$, we apply activation patching to causally assess the contribution of $c$ to the model’s output behavior.

-Specifically, for each individual $p_i$ among the $n_1$ individuals in \texttt{SynWikiBio} whose biography contains contradictory factual claims about attribute type $a$, we define the causal effect of component $c$ using the corresponding prefix prompt $pr_i$.
-This prompt induces competition between two next-token continuations, $t_1$ and $t_2$, corresponding to the conflicting facts $f_i$ and $\bar{f}_i$, respectively.
-Let $p_t(\cdot)$ denote the probability assigned by the model to token $t$.
-The causal effect of component $c$ at layer $l$ on the generation of token $t_1$ under the noisy prompt $pr_i$ is defined as:
+After localizing components strongly associated with conflicting information for a given attribute type (e.g., \emph{university}) in $\ell_{\text{mix}}$, we apply Activation Patching to causally assess each component $c$'s contribution to the model's output behavior.
+For each sample $b_i$ (biography in \texttt{SynWikiBio}, context in \texttt{DynamicQA}) containing knowledge conflict, we quantify the causal effect of component $c$ using target prompt $pr_i$, which induces competition between two next-token continuations $t_{i,1}$ and $t_{i,2}$, corresponding to $b_i$ and $\bar{b}_i$ respectively (Section~\ref{sec:problemsetup}).
+We select two samples $b_j$ from the conflict-free set, yielding two source prompts $pr_j$, chosen such that the forward passes $\ell_{mix}(pr_j)$ produce $t_{i,1}$ and $t_{i,2}$ respectively.
+Let $P_t(\cdot)$ and $P'_t(\cdot)$ denote the model's probability for token $t$ before and after Activation Patching.
+The causal effect of component $c$ at layer $l$ on generating $t = \{t_{i,1},\ t_{i,2}\}$ under prompt $pr_i$ is defined as: